 It captures the volatility risk premium (a bit of an abstract concept): the expected (implied) volatility is – on average – consistently higher than the volatility that actually materializes in the market´s movements (realized volatility).
 The premium is the spread between the two.

 The basic strategy in academic papers systematically sells monthly index options on the S&P 500.
-Strategy statistics going back to 1990 (not a very long history, but spanning several market cycles) come up with numbers very much like long term equity performance (annual return 8%; Sharpe ratio 0,35).
-This passes the base rate test of delivering sufficiently long term positive returns in its least sophisticated form even after a devastating crisis that wiped out a decade of cumulative returns in 2008.
-The CBOE has information and indices for different strategy variations on its website
+From 1986 to 2016 it returned 10% annually with a 10% standard deviation according to CBOE data, while buying and holding the S&P 500 Total Return Index underperformed with greater volatility: 9.9% annual return with a 15.1% standard deviation.
+This passes the base rate test as it delivers outperforming long-term returns in its least sophisticated form – even after a devastating crisis like the one we witnessed in 2008.
+The CBOE has information and indices for different strategy variations (e.g. PUT) on its website

 Volatility selling returns are very negatively skewed: long periods of extraordinarily consistent returns (that are in practice easily scalable to very high levels) are interspersed by large losses (that will wipe you out just as easily, if your leverage is too high).
 A good indication of that is the very high Sharpe ratio (for a risk premium) for volatility selling before the financial crisis – from 1990-2007 – of 1,3.
 That´s three times as high as the pure equity risk premium.
 An explanation for this might be, that selling financial catastrophe insurance demands especially high risk premia, because extraordinarily large losses come at the worst time.